biolab/orange2/docs/reference/rst/Orange.data.table.rst

             :type domain: :obj:`Orange.data.Domain`
             :rtype: :obj:`Orange.data.Table`

-    .. method:: translate(features[, keep_metas])
+    .. method:: translate(variables[, keep_metas])

             Similar to above, except that the domain is given by a list of features.
 If ``keep_metas`` is ``True``, the new data instances will also have all the meta attributes from the original domain.

-            :param features: features for the new data
+            :param variables: variables for the new data
-            :type domain: list
+            :type variables: list
             :rtype: :obj:`Orange.data.Table`

     .. method:: to_numpy(content, weightID, multinominal)